Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Experiments and Results

 \subsection{Qualitative Evaluations}

-\Cref{fig:method_comparison} presents qualitative comparisons between baseline methods and the proposed \abb{}. \abb{} generates outputs that are both visually coherent and semantically aligned with the input prompts.
-In contrast, baseline methods often produce samples that are either misaligned with the prompt or locally plausible but globally inconsistent.
-These results highlight the effectiveness of \abb{} in escaping suboptimal generations through adaptive exploration.
+\Cref{fig:method_comparison} presents qualitative comparisons between baseline methods and the proposed \abb{}. \abb{} produces outputs that are both visually coherent and semantically aligned with input prompts, as reflected in examples involving spatial relations, numeracy, color, and action understanding.
+In contrast, baseline methods often produce results that are either semantically misaligned with the prompt or lack visual coherence.
+While SOP can improve image quality by incurring a larger candidate pool, we observe failures in challenging cases.
+The fixed exploration strength makes SOP vulnerable to low-frequency errors in the latent space, leading to local reward gains from object presence.
+Consequently, the trajectory often converges to visually plausible but semantically imprecise states (\eg, “cat and vase” or “blue and bear”).
+In contrast, \abb{} adaptively increases exploration strength, allowing the model to escape such traps and generate more aligned content with distinct low-frequency components.
+These findings underscore the effectiveness of \abb{} in escaping suboptimal generations through adaptive exploration.
+Further qualitative examples and analysis can be found at Supplementary \Cref{sec:sup_qualitative}.